Print Options

 Terms Offered: Autumn Winter

-Prerequisite(s): MPCS 51036 or 51040 or 51042 or 51046 or 51100.
-T his course assumes no prior knowledge of product management concepts or specific technologies.
+Prerequisite(s): MPCS 51036 or 51040 or 51042 or 51046 or 51100 or CAPP 30122 or MACS 30122.
+This course assumes no prior knowledge of product management concepts or specific technologies.
 However, you may find some of the material easier to put into perspective if you're familiar with software design patterns, or have taken one of the other software engineering courses offered in the MPCS.
+This course requires competency in Unix and Linux.
+If you attended the MPCS Unix Bootcamp you covered the required material.
+If you did not, please review the UChicago CS Student Resource Guide here: https://uchicago-cs.github.io/student-resource-guide/.

 MPCS 51250.
 Entrepreneurship in Technology.
 100 Units.